HajimeKawahara/exojax/documents/tutorials/MODITxs.rst

 Cross Section for Many Lines using MODIT
 ========================================

-Update: August 13/2021, Hajime Kawahara
+*Update: September 3/2021, Hajime Kawahara*

 We demonstarte the Modified Discrete Integral Transform (MODIT), which is the modified version of DIT for exojax.
 MODIT uses the evenly-spaced